 Jesus shows how evil and self are totally opposed to God and His Kingdom.
 In rejecting Him the goats effectively are choosing evil, bondage to self and eternal darkness.

 He makes Himself personal

 With the sheep and the goats Jesus makes Himself personal.
 He declares to the goats on His left, ‘I was hungry and you did not give Me food.
-I was thirsty and you did not give me drink, I was a stranger and you did not take Me in, I was naked and you did not clothe Me, I was sick and in prison and you did not visit Me.’
+I was thirsty and you did not give me drink.
+I was a stranger and you did not take Me in.
+I was naked and you did not clothe Me.
+I was sick and in prison and you did not visit Me.’

 The response of those who rejected Jesus reveals their heart of pride.
 ‘Lord when did we not minister or serve you?’
 They see each one according to their own selfish, prideful heart in defining the outworking of respect and equality as servitude.
 Instead of seeing each one as Jesus does–equal.

 Jesus will separate the sheep, those who received Him, from the goats, those who rejected Him.
-It is the inheritance of every disciple of Jesus to live in the reality of His Kingdom where the least are raised up equal.
+It is the inheritance of every disciple of Jesus to live in the reality of His Kingdom.
+Where the least are raised up equal.
 Everyone is equal in Christ Jesus.
 He gives His honour, identity, inheritance and respect.

-As Jesus said, ‘Come you blessed, My Father, inherit the kingdom prepared for you from the foundation of the world:’ He also said, Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels:’
+Each individual has a choice.
+Jesus said, ‘Come you blessed, My Father, inherit the kingdom prepared for you from the foundation of the world:’ He also said, Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels:’

-Consequently everyone has a free choice.
+Everyone has a free choice.
 To receive Jesus and enter into His Kingdom of eternal life or reject Jesus and enter into the kingdom of eternal bondage.